Morocco: Public Transportation

 Challenging.
 Taxi drivers choose who they take in for the ride.
 You will most likely be denied of a ride if you are standing at the wrong side of the street opposite of the direction you want to go.
 During rush hour waiting time for a taxi could be around 30 minutes.

 Surprising.
-Petite taxis are usually small old cars.
+Moroccan taxis are usually small old cars.
 Do not be surprised if the driver stops to get other passenger to share the ride with you.
-Petite taxis are basically shared taxis and you have no choice to cramp inside the small car with no air conditioning with several strangers.
+Moroccan taxis are basically shared taxis and you have no choice to cramp inside the small car with no air conditioning with several strangers.
 This is not comfortable and not convenient if you are in a rush and the driver decides to drop you off last.

 Annoying.
-Despite that petite taxis should use meters, drivers will still ask for more.
+Despite that taxis should use meters, drivers will still ask for more.
 This happens especially at crowded places where the taxis wait in line by the street such as bus and train stations, shopping malls, tourist areas and medinas.
 If you take a taxi parked by the street be sure to tell the driver to use the meter or negotiate the price before entering the car.
 Always ask for the meter price and negotiate before entering a parked taxi.

 Taxis that you stop by the street will usually use the meter price.
 Check the price and pay the exact amount, if you ask the price some drivers will tend to demand a higher amount.

-Tips for taking petite taxi in Morocco:
+Tips for taking taxi in Morocco:

 - Women traveling solo in Morocco – avoid sitting next to the driver and avoid taking a taxi full of men.